-On November 13, 2007, MOST issued a paper titled 'National Biotechnology Strategy'.
-The paper outlines how to strengthen the regulatory framework and proposed the establishment of a National Biotechnology Regulatory Authority of India (NBRAI) that would provide a single window mechanism for biosafety clearance.
+On November 13, 2007, MOST issued a paper titled 'National Biotechnology Strategy' that proposed the establishment of a National Biotechnology Regulatory Authority of India (NBRAI) that would provide a single window mechanism for biosafety clearance.
 On April 22, 2013, the DBT submitted the 'National Biotechnology Regulatory Bill', together with a draft 'Establishment Plan for Setting up the National Biotechnology Regulatory Authority' to the Parliament for approval.
-The BRAI bill lapsed due to inaction in May

-2014 with the dissolution of the 15th Lok Sabha (lower house of the Parliament).
-The ruling NDA government has not initiated any steps on the proposed BRAI Bill since then, and is unlikely to do so before the upcoming Parliamentary elections in 2019.
-The new government will have to decide whether to proceed with the current draft BRAI bill or make revisions.
-Pending the parliamentary approval of the BRAI bill, whatever form of bill the government in power decides to push forward, India's regulatory mechanisms will continue to be governed by EPA 1986 and the Rules of 1989.
+The BRAI bill lapsed due to inaction in May 2014 with the dissolution of the 15th Lok Sabha (lower house of the Parliament).
+The ruling NDA government has not initiated any steps on the proposed BRAI Bill since then.
+After winning the Parliamentary elections in 2019, the NDA-II government will have to decide whether to proceed with the current draft BRAI bill or make revisions.
+Until then, India's regulatory mechanisms will continue to be governed by EPA 1986 and the Rules of 1989.